-Rhenium is a hard, silvery-grey metal, which resists corrosion but tarnishes in moist air.
-It has a very high melting point– 3,185°C–with only the elements Tungsten and Carbon exceeding it.
-This makes Rhenium well suited for applications that demand resistance to high temperatures.
+It is a hard, silvery-grey metal which resists corrosion but tarnishes in moist air.
+It has a very high melting point of 3185°C, with only the elements Tungsten and Carbon exceeding it.
+This makes this material well suited for applications that demand resistance to high temperatures.

-The fourth densest element in the periodic table, Rhenium is a largely stable metal since it does not easily react with oxygen or other substances, with the exception of strong acids such as sulphuric and nitric acids.
-Rhenium does not occur in a free state in nature or as a compound in a distinct mineral; it is instead it widely distributed in trace amounts in other minerals.
+The fourth densest element in the periodic table, Rhenium is a largely stable metal; it does not easily react with Oxygen or other substances, with the exception of strong acids such as sulphuric and nitric acids.
+It does not occur in a free state in nature or as a compound in a distinct mineral; it is instead widely distributed in trace amounts in other minerals.
 As one of the rarest elements on the earth’s crust, the material is also expensive.

-The most significant use of Rhenium is as an additive to a variety of super-alloys, lending them useful properties.
+The most significant use of this material is as an additive to a variety of superalloys, lending them useful properties.
 Tungsten and Molybdenum alloys with Rhenium are used for x-ray machines and oven filaments.
-Nickel based alloys that contain Rhenium are used to make single crystal turbine blades for high pressure aero (such as fighter jet) and industrial gas turbine engines.
-Nearly eighty percent of the world’s approximately 50-55 million ton annual consumption of Rhenium is directed to such complex nickel alloys.
+Nickel-based alloys that contain Rhenium are used to make single crystal turbine blades for high-pressure aero (such as fighter jet) and industrial gas turbine engines.
+Nearly 80 percent of the world’s approximately 50-55 million ton annual consumption of Rhenium is directed to such complex Nickel alloys.
 These alloys operate at extremely high temperatures, paving the way for more efficient fuel combustion and reduced emission of nitrous oxides.
 Since Rhenium and its alloys are an ideal metal for use at very high temperatures, they are suitable for rockets motors.

-The rate metal Rhenium has a natural concentration in the earth’s crust of roughly 1 part per billion.
-It is therefore extracted from a host ore –Molybdenite– and Porphyry Copper deposits.
-Molybdenite ores are the primary source of Rhenium as, typically, Molybdenite created as by product of mining Porphyry Copper deposits contains about 100 to 3,000 parts per million of Rhenium.
-The material’s Its main recovery occurs where copper is mined along the Pacific.
+This material has a natural concentration in the earth’s crust of roughly 1 part per billion.
+It is therefore extracted from a host ore – molybdenite – and porphyry Copper deposits.
+Molybdenite ores are the primary source of Rhenium as, typically, molybdenite created as a byproduct of mining porphyry Copper deposits contains about 100 to 3,000 parts per million of Rhenium.
+The material’s main recovery occurs where Copper is mined along the Pacific.